 NASA Application Areas

 The project addressed NASA’s Applied Science Application Areas of Climate, Water Resources, and Agriculture.
-Although the project did not directly analyze weather and climate, soil moisture, snowpack, and winter severity are proxy variables of climate and are very interrelated with one another.
+Although the project did not directly analyze weather and climate, soil moisture, snowpack, and winter severity are proxy variables of climate and are interrelated with one another.
 The dynamics among the variables studied will help USACE to effectively manage water resources throughout the basin, especially in years of extreme drought or flood.
 These water resources are crucial to agriculture in the region, as previously discussed.

 Project Partners

 The project sought to achieve a relevant and informative product for end-users by involving Kevin Grode, P.E., of the USACE MRBWMD, Dennis Todey, PhD, a State Climatologist and Associate Professor at South Dakota State University, and Doug Kluck, the NOAA Regional Climate Services Director for the Central Region.
 Kevin Grode directs the Reservoir Regulation Team, a team of hydraulic engineers and computer specialists who conduct studies and produce short- and long-term forecasts pertaining to the regulation of the Missouri River Mainstem Reservoir System.
 Of the predictive variables used by the Reservoir Regulation Team to update forecasts, soil moisture, frost depth, and snow water equivalent remain largely un-quantified, especially in the Northern Plains region [Grode, 2015].
-The MRBWMD will use trends in these variables provided by this DEVELOP team and their correlation with stream runoff to improve their decision-making processes.
+The MRBWMD will use trends in these variables, and their correlation with stream runoff, to improve their decision-making processes.

 The work of Dennis Todey and Doug Kluck helps to disseminate information to the public.
 Dr. Todey is an expert on current climate conditions and outlooks across the Northern Plains and Midwest.
 Mr. Kluck works closely with the Regional Climate Centers, state climatologists, federal and state governments, and others to develop climate data stewardship, build climate change capacity, and assess climate services needs by sector.
 To this end, Mr. Kluck and Dr. Todey are interested in a product that can assist with forecasting runoff in the Missouri River Basin, especially long-term forecasts in light of trends associated with climate change.
 An improved understanding of trends in these variables and their effect on runoff will aid in their communications with basin organizations and residents.